apathor/cz/README.md

 ## Configuration

 To get the most out of cz users should consider binding shell and window manager keys.

 ### Bash

-Download this \[example bash config\](conf/cz.bashrc) then copy it into your bashrc file.
+Download this [example bash config](conf/cz.bashrc) then copy it into your bashrc file.

-The example config defines several key bindings that each insert text into the shell's edit buffer.
+The example config defines several key bindings that each *insert text into the shell's edit buffer* or run a relevant interactive program like $EDITOR.

   - C-x x : select a plugin, run it, and insert fields from the selected line